Carly07/the_gin_shed/README.md

 #### Elements on every page
 ##### Navbar
-* Confirm that the navbar displays the Brand Name to top left, the 'Search', 'My Account' and 'Basket' icons to the top right and the dropdown menu links for "Gin Shop', 'Gin Cocktails' and 'Gin Blog' in a row below.
+* On desktop, confirm that the navbar displays the Brand Name to top left, the 'Search', 'My Account' and 'Basket' icons to the top right and the dropdown menu links for "Gin Shop', 'Gin Cocktails' and 'Gin Blog' in a row below.
-* Confirm that the navbar displays the toggler / burger icon to top left, icons links to 'Search', 'My Account' and 'Basket' to the top right.
+* On mobile, confirm that the navbar displays the toggler / burger icon to top left, icons links to 'Search', 'My Account' and 'Basket' to the top right.
 * Click on the 'Search' icon and confirm that the search bar appears below.
 * Confirm that the 'My Account' dropdown options "Register" and "Login" are visible to public users and that "My Profile" and "Logout" are not.
-* Log into the site, confirm that options "Account" and "Log out" are visible and that "Register" and "Log in" are not.
+* Login to the site, confirm that options "Account" and "Log out" are visible and that "Register" and "Log in" are not.
 * Add an item to the shopping basket, confirm that the icon changes colour and the basket grand total is displayed below.
 * Click on the basket icon and confirm that it leads you to the Shopping Basket page
 * Click the "Gin Shop" link in the navbar, confirm that 'Gin', 'Mixers', Accessories' and 'All Products' are listed in the dropdown menu.